 In a land where spirits are used to balance the seasons of winter and spring, it befalls upon Chiwatin, a young native, to maintain said balance.
 Normally a rather basic task, but one day, mysterious crows decide to kidnap them, enforcing a permanent winter.
-Suffice to say, this… means war!
+This… means war!

-That said, in a much-appreciated twist, his quest need not be one of violence, as there are an alternative, more peaceful means through which the spirits can be recovered.
+That said, in a much-appreciated twist, his quest need not be one of violence, as there are alternative, more peaceful means through which the spirits can be recovered.
 But no matter the path chosen, he’ll need all the help he can get, including – above all else – that of his best friends, Rabbit and Bear.
 Unsurprisingly, both are as their names depict: a rabbit and a bear.

 Now, for the most part, traversing this land is a simple task – until you encounter an impassable gap, that is.
 There’s hope yet though, for these can be crossed through the power of spirits – provided you’ve gathered enough to craft a bridge!
 Neat trick, eh?
 On top of that, if not for Bear, may as well forget about going swimming, as the water in these rivers is too cold for a human (remember, permanent winter).
 Rabbit’s uniqueness, on the other hand, seems to involve using rabbit holes as an alternate means of transport.
 Ah, the power of friendship.

 Inspired by familiar struggles with bullies and isolation, Spirits of Spring is an empathy game rooted in deeply emotional storytelling.
 Experience the fiercest loyalty in the most unlikely of places!